Twenty-two people killed outside Cairo football stadium

 Despite the violence, the match went ahead and ended with a 1-1 draw.

-The Egyptian Football Federation said it had reversed an earlier decision to allow fans to return to the stadiums by the start of the second half of the season.
-The original decision had been taken only a few days ago.
+The Egyptian Football Federation said it had reversed an earlier decision to allow fans to return to the stadium by the start of the second half.

-Shortly after that, the Cabinet said in a statement that the national league championship would be postponed indefinitely.
+Shortly after the incident, the Cabinet said in a statement that the national league championship would be postponed indefinitely.

 (Additional reporting by Mostafa Hashem, Ali Abdelati and Mohamed Abdellah; Editing by Robin Pomeroy and Eric Walsh)